-of Heart Failure.
+> of Heart Failure.

 Special Correspondence.
 Fish Haven, Bear Lake County, Idaho, March 12 .- Last Wednesday George Loveland of Fish Haven, passed away very suddenly at the home of his father between six and seven o'clock of heart failure.
-The deceased was mail carrier from Montpeller to Fish Haven and had made the trip on Wednesday morning, arriving at Fish Haven about 1 o'clock, and seemed to be in good health and spirits, laughing and joking in his usual manner.
-He went to his father's place and unhooked his team and was in the stable, when he took suddenly with a terrible pain in his ston-ach and heart, some of his brothers told him to go to the house but he would not as he said it hurt him so to walk: at last they persuaded him to go and he felt a little better when he got there and they had sent for his wife, who lived just a short distance away, but he took worse in a very short time and soon expired.
-He was 29 years of age and leaves a wife and three children, the eldest a boy of f years and two little girls ages 1 and ears, with numbers of relatives and friends to mourn his demise.
-He was well and favorably known, having carwas ried the mail for some time, and made many friends.
+The deceased was mail carrier from Montpeller to Fish Haven and had made the trip on Wednesday morning, arriving at Fish Haven about l o'clock, and seemed to be in good health and spirits, laughing and joking in his usual manner.
+He went to his fa-ther's place and unbooked his team and was in the stable, when he took sud-denly with a terrible pain in his stomach and heart, some of his brothers told him to go to the house but he would not as he said it hurt him so to walk: at last they persuaded him to go and he felt a little better when he got there and they had sent for his wife who lived int a short distance wife, who lived just a short distance away, but he took worse in a very short time and soon expired.
+He was short time and soon expired.
+He was 29 years of age and leaves a wife and three children, the eldest a boy of 5 years and two little girls ages 1 and 3 years, with numbers of relatives and friends to mourn his demise.
+He was well and favorably known, having car-ried the mail for some time, and made many friends.
 His funeral services were held in the Fish Haven Meeting house, Saturday, March 9th.
-The speak. ers were Elders H. W. Finday, H. P. Nelson, Wallace Pope, J. W. E. Stock and Bishop H. P. Scofield, who spoke comforting words to the bereaved ones, A large cortege followed the remains to the cemetery, and was headed with six horsemen, mounted on greys, the leaders being President Shirley and Counselor Findlay of the Y. M. M. I. A., of which deceased was a member.
+The speak. ers were Elders H. W. Finday, H. P. Nelson, Wallace Pope, J. W. E. Stock and Bishop H. P. Scofield, who spoke comforting words to the bereaved ones.
+A large cortege followed the remains A large corresp inhowed the remains to the cemetery, and was headed with six horsemen, mounted on greys, the leaders being President Shirley and Counselor Findlay of the Y. M. M. I. A., of which deceased was a member.

 Friend to Friend,

-It is not so much what the news-papers say, as what neighbor says to neighbor, or friend to friend, that has brought Chamberlain's Colic, Cholera and Diarrhoea Remedy into such gen-eral use.
-It is as natural for people to express their gratitude after using this remedy as it is for water to flow down It is the one remedy that can al-s be depended upon, whether a baby hill vays 1 be sick with cholera infantum or a man with cholera morbus.
-[It is pleasant, safe and reliable.
+It is not so much what the news-papers say, as what neighbor says to neighbor, or friend to friend, that has brought Chamberlain's Colle, Cholera and Diarrhoea Remedy into such gen-eral use.
+It is as natural for people to express their gratitude after using this remedy as it is for water to flow down bill.
+It is the one remedy that can alremedy as it is for water to how down hill.
+It is the one remedy that can al-ways be depended upon, whether a baby be sick with cholera infantum or a man with cholera morbus.
+It is pleasant, safe and reliable.
 Have you a bottle of it in your home?

-When children have earache, saturate a piece of cotton with BALLARD'S SNOW LINIMENT, and place it in the ear.
+When children have earache, saturate a plece of cotton with BALLARD'S SNOW LINIMENT, and place it in the ear.
 It will stop the pain quickly.
-Price, 25 and 50 cents, Z. C. M. I. Drug
+Price, 25 and 50 cents.
+Z. C. M. I. Drug ear.